JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 * I wanted to take the opportunity to test what would happen to the model on the first track, if I used tranfer learning techniques focused on the second track.

+I did several tests, retrained the whole network, I freezed the convolutions layers weights, reduced the learning rate, and got a model that works satisfactorily on the [second track]().
+However, when testing this model on the first track, the car remained unstable and very close to the curves.
+This may be due to one or more of the following reasons:

+* My driving behavior.
+In some areas of the second track, I decided to mantain the car on the road controlling the speed instead of navigating on the center of the road.
+This may have damaged the behavior learned from the Udacity data.

+* I performed a separate training for the data from the second track.
+In this case, the model, optimized for the first track, updates its weights using information only from the second track.
+In a real implementation it would be more optimal to use the data from both tracks in the same training.

+* I collected data from the full second track.
+Instead , a good idea could be to collect images of problematic areas for my trained model.

+The task of using tranfer learning from a model (trained for the first track), to the data of the second track, with the goal that the final model performs correctly in both tracks, presents several complications.
+This process implies a correct tunning of the parameters, and doing several tests: freeze the convolutional layers weights, modify (minimize) the learning rate, etc. This complicates the training unnecessarily.